nchhaj189/BigData-HW1/README.md

 * Once you are done running, run the following command: ```docker-compose down```

 ## Running Experiment 1 in Docker Environment (Run the word count map-reduce program, and report the runtime for two different sizes of datasets.):

+### VERY IMPORTANT NOTE (MAINLY FOR WINDOWS USERS): If you are running into exceptions when running the Python Streaming MapReduce in ```step 14``` then this is most likely because the python files ```mapper.py``` and ```reducer.py``` have CRLF line endings instead of LF line endings, because the standard line endings for Windows files is CRLF, while for Mac and Linux its LF.
+You must convert the files from CRLF line endings to LF line endings.
+The only solution I have found for this issue is to copy the code from the file, then open the file in nano (in a linux vm or wsl2 if on windows) and then paste the code into the nano window and resave the file.
+This will ensure that line endings are LF.
+You can then rerun the first two commands of ```step 10``` to copy the two python files back over and then run the streaming command in ```step 14``` and it should work.

 ### A lot of the commands and directions, and the code are sourced from this tutorial: https://dev.to/boyu1997/run-python-mapreduce-on-local-docker-hadoop-cluster-1g46
 1. Open a terminal on your computer
 3. Navigate to the ```data/``` directory in the project structure.
 There you'll see two text files (```middlemarch.txt``` and ```mobydick.txt```) and a python file called ```duplicator.py```